-Where the distance between 2 children's homes and the school is the same, a random drawing of lots overseen by a Trust representative will be used to decide between them.
+Where the distance between 2 children's homes and the school is the same, a random drawing of lots overseen by a person independent of the School & Trust will be used to decide between them.

 Where multiple birth siblings (twins and triplets, etc) from the same family are tied for the final place, we will admit them all, as permitted by the infant class size rules and exceed our PAN.